skycoin/docs/README.md

 Content: Create or Amend Posts
 ==============================

-Look in the `content/` folder.
-Posts are written in markdown.
+Look in the `_data/` folder.
+Articles are written in markdown.

 Locally, the web site can be previewed with: